 The point of view shot, also known as the POV shot, depicts an angle that shows what a character is looking at.
 This type of shot allows the viewer to take on the perspective of the character and begin to understand their state of mind on a more personal level.

 While a picture often speaks a thousand words, being precise with your language can really make the difference when it comes to storyboarding.
-Keep it simple yet specific, and you’ll be right on track towards the perfect production.
+Keep it simple yet specific, and you’ll be on track to a brilliant animatic and beyond.

 What are some of your favourite shots to work with?
 Ever had an experience of ideas getting lost in translation?
 Tell us about them in the comments.